SonnyFishback/SonnyFishback/README.md

 ## Hi, my name is Sonny.

-I am a highly skilled and motiviated software professional with years of experience in designing, developing and maintaining robust software applications.
+I am a highly skilled and motiviated software professional with seven years of experience in designing, developing and maintaining robust software applications.

 My experience includes starting projects at start ups, contributing to large scale projects for fortune 50 companies, as well as contrubuting to existing code bases in the open source community.